 “Does something in my life need to change?”

-If you are asking yourself this question, congratulations.
-It might not have been easy for you to get to this place.
-It might have been uncomfortable or even painful.
+This question can nag at us in the back of our minds or it can spur us into action.
+It’s not easy to admit that things in our life need changing.
+It can even be painful.
 You may still be uncertain about what needs to change, and you may be wondering if change is even possible.
 Yet, understanding the need for change and starting to seek help is an important accomplishment.
-I am a clinical psychologist offering individual psychotherapy and couples or marital counseling in my practice in Marin County, and I can probably help you at this crucial point in your life.
+I am a clinical psychologist offering individual psychotherapy and couples or marital counseling in my practice in Marin County, and I can help you at this crucial turning point.

 uses for psychotherapy

 Psychotherapy can be useful if your desire for change comes either from a deep sense of unease, or from a feeling that your life can be richer than it is.
 I can help if you are struggling with:

 - depression, anxiety, or other mood problems

 - challenges with major life transitions

 - facing aging or serious illness